diatomzone/diatomzone.github.io/collections/_wikipages/epiphany-of-orb/100-bill.md

 they fight using their late grandfather's vintage cricket bat, which can be used to launch spherical objects.

-SPOILER: they can also cause cell death by ruining cells' surface-area-to-volume ratio.
+SPOILER: <span class="spoilered">they can also cause cell death by ruining cells' surface-area-to-volume ratio.</span>

 ## relationships